1234-Ariel-code/pps-alberta/README.md

 3. **Structural equation modeling (SEM)**
 4. **Longitudinal context and trend interpretation**

-These sections follow the staged analysis workflow described in the project documents.
+These sections follow the staged analysis workflow described in the project documents in `docs/`.

 ### Research questions covered